-In Fall 2017, Professor Kanter was a visiting scholar at Harvard Law School, and in Spring 2018, she was honored with the prestigious Lady Davis Fellowship at Hebrew University Faculty of Law.
-Previously, she was named the 2010-11 Distinguished Switzer Fellow by the US Department of Education’s National Disability Rehabilitation Research Institute, and a 2010-11 Fulbright Scholar at Tel Aviv University.
-She is also the 2012 Bond, Schoeneck and King Distinguished Professor of Law at the College of Law.
-In addition to her other awards, Professor Kanter has been honored for her work in disability rights by the New York State Bar Association, the International Center of Syracuse, ARISE, and the Israel Center for Human Rights.
+In Fall 2017, Professor Kanter was a visiting scholar at Harvard Law School.
+In Spring 2018, she was awarded the prestigious Lady Davis Fellowship at Hebrew University Faculty of Law.
+Previously, she was named the 2010-11 Distinguished Switzer Fellow by the US Department of Education’s National Disability Rehabilitation Research Institute, and the 2010-11 Fulbright Scholar at Tel Aviv University.

 Professor Kanter is co-editor of the Critical Disability Series at SU Press, founder and editor of the SSRN Journal on Disability Law, co-founder of the Disability Law Section of the American Association of Law Schools, and co-founder of the Disability Collaborative Research Group of the Law and Society Association.
 She is a former Commissioner of the American Bar Association’s Commission on Mental and Physical Disability Law.